Ideal Time for a Resident to Look for a New Position

 How to Find Great Jobs for All Three Routes

 So, lifestyle is how much time you will have outside of work.
-Now, let’s discuss how to find great jobs for all three.
-First, the money route.
+Now, let’s discuss how to find great jobs for all three—first, the money route.
 If you are a physician who wants to make the most money possible, moving into a community that’s very difficult to recruit to in a rural environment will make you the most money, and it’s just a reality.

 If you want to move to San Diego, Phoenix, Miami, or any warm weather location where everybody wants to live and work, you will not make the most money.
 If you go into rural Idaho, Alaska, or a small farm town in eastern Ohio, these communities are in dire need of physicians, which is specialty-dependent as well.
 And these are the communities that will pay more to get someone into their community.

 Now, the training route.
 And this is self-explanatory.
 Just look for any big academic institutions, or if you know of specific physicians you want to work with, reach out to those places.
 These are difficult to get, obviously due to several reasons.
-Plenty of people want to be around other brilliant physicians; they can teach you things you can’t learn anywhere else.
+Many people want to be around other brilliant physicians; they can teach you things you can’t learn anywhere else.
 And there’s a lot of competition for those positions.

 So, you will likely make less money than you did if you went out into private practice.
 But this is probably the one I don’t need to explain, how to find these jobs.
 And they almost always require some relationship.
-So, if you have no kind of touch, you don’t know anyone in the program, and you didn’t train with anyone where you’re looking, these are very difficult to find.
+So, if you have no touch, don’t know anyone in the program, and didn’t train with anyone where you’re looking, these are very difficult to find.
 Relationships are the most important thing when finding an excellent training environment.